 Help for First-Time Homebuyers

-A first-time homebuyers guide can help answer questions.
+A first-time homebuyers guide will walk you through the process of buying your first home and help answer questions.

 Are you crunching numbers?
 Try this mortgage calculator tool.
 Keep in mind that some private lenders (like SoFi) allow a down payment for first-time buyers that may be even lower than FHA loans.